isomerpages/pmo-nccs/media/speeches/_posts/2023-12-02-post-Singapore’s National Statement at UNFCCC COP28 by Senior Minister Teo Chee Hean.md

 image: ""
 variant: markdown
 ---
+**National Statement of Singapore by Senior Minister and Coordinating Minister for National Security Teo Chee Hean at the UNFCCC COP28 Special High-Level Segment for Heads of Government**

 Mr President,

 Congratulations on your election as President of this Conference.
 I thank the UAE Government, the City of Dubai, and the UNFCCC Secretariat for organising COP28 this year.
 I also thank the UAE COP Presidency for your leadership in advancing discussions and placing the focus of COP28 on facilitating a just and inclusive transition.